Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 1. **Get the Data**:
    - Visit IMDb Non-Commercial Datasets: [IMDb Datasets](https://developer.imdb.com/non-commercial-datasets/)
-      - Alternatively, use the provided dataset in the `Raw data` folder.
    - Download the title.basics.tsv.gz and the title.ratings.tsv.gz files.

 2. **Clone the Repository**: